balancer/balancer-v3-monorepo/README.md

 Most tests are standalone and simply require installation of dependencies and compilation.

-In order to run all tests (including those with extra dependencies), run:
+In order to run all tests (including those with extra dependencies), configure your RPC endpoints by sourcing your `.env` file and run:

 ```bash
 $ yarn test # run all tests